Phone: (202) 430-1900

 The most successful criminal organizations have strong internal disciplinary rules designed to protect the organization and the leadership of the organization.
 Many times, these organizations are transnational in character and have more wealth and power than many national governments of the world.
 This leads to their ability to corrupt law enforcement officials at the local, state and federal level, even in the United States.

-From the government’s standpoint, the most power tool at their disposal to combat organized crime is the Racketeer Influenced and Corrupt Organizations Act (RICO).
+From the government’s standpoint, the most powerful tool at their disposal to combat organized crime is the Racketeer Influenced and Corrupt Organizations Act (RICO).
 The heart of RICO is 18 U.S.C.
 1961 which expands the definition of “racketeering” to include just about any serious felony.
 RICO covers such other activities as narcotics trafficking, human trafficking and prostitution, immigrations and passport offenses, Trade Secrets and Economic Espionage Act offenses, Mail Fraud, Wire Fraud, Banking Fraud, and just about any offense imaginable.
 Members of a gang charged with robbing two convenience stores could be charged with RICO.
-In addition its criminal penalties, RICO also contains a private cause of action for individuals or companies injured by racketeering activity.
+In addition to its criminal penalties, RICO also contains a private cause of action for individuals or companies injured by racketeering activity.

 All that is required for a government to prove a RICO violation is a “pattern of racketeering activity”, meaning two acts of racketeering activity within the past ten years.
 There are two other aspects of RICO that are important.
 The first is the draconian penalties associated with RICO.
 The maximum penalty for a RICO violation is 20 years imprisonment or death if death is the penalty for an underlying offense.
 The second is the inclusion of “conspiracy”—an agreement to violate the law—in prohibited acts under RICO.
 Since co-conspirators are liable for all violations committed by co-conspirators during the course of and in furtherance of the conspiracy, one who joins a RICO conspiracy becomes subject to almost unlimited criminal liability.